kaizen-ai/kaizenflow/docs/coding/all.coding_style.how_to_guide.md

   paths = list()
   ...
   ```
-- If you don't want to add comments, just comment the empty line.
+- A less optimal solution is to add an empty comment, but this is not great:
   ```python
   ...
   end_y = end_dt.year